Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_earthquake_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_earthquake_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_earthquake_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_earthquake_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.\
 _randomat_earthquake_blocklist_ - Default: - The comma-separated list of maps to not allow this map on.
 For example: "ttt_lego,gm_flatgrass".

 ## Election Day